dam-grassman/Affinity-Propagation-MapReduce/README.md

 Here are some teaser :

-### Run Time comparaison between the standard and map reduce version of the affinity propagation algo
+### Run Time comparaison between the standard and map reduce version of the Affinity Propagation algo

 ![Comparaison](img/comparison.png)

-### Color Clustering on the picture of a Mandrill
+### Color Clustering on the picture of a Mandrill using Hierarchical Affinity Propagation

 ![Mandrill](img/madrill_result_hap.png)